 BTST trades are those trades where traders take advantage of short-term volatility by buying today and selling tomorrow.
 Under this facility, traders can sell the shares- which they have bought previously- before they are delivered to their demat account or before they are credited into their demat account.

+Several traders are wary of short-term trading as there may be risks involved.
+There is always the fear of gaining a profit in a short time, and whether this will be possible given that markets may act in an unpredictable manner.
 While the risk isn’t that big, it is still there.
 There is the smallest possibility that the person from whom you purchased the shares fails to give you the delivery of the stock before the end of trading hours on the next day.
+Of course, you have no control over this, and no trader can anticipate how trades will go due to certain delays.

 If such an event happens with you, know that the penalty for short delivery is not fixed and is determined by price movement and liquidity.
 You will be required to cover the difference between your selling price and the price at which the exchange buys the said stock during the auction process.
 You will be called upon to pay the difference between the price at which you sold your shares and the price at which the exchange purchased shares from the auction.